tanho63/tantorials/README.md

 - 2021-08-02: Wrangling JSON
     - Outline: https://github.com/tanho63/office_hours/tree/main/20210802-json_wrangling
     - Other great resources:
-        - Thomas Mock has a few articles!
+        - Thomas Mock has a few great articles!
             - https://themockup.blog/posts/2020-05-22-parsing-json-in-r-with-jsonlite/
             - https://themockup.blog/posts/2020-12-13-extracting-json-from-websites-and-public-apis-with-r/

+Ideas I'm mulling over and should be able to get to soonish:

+- Automating R scripts with GitHub Actions
+- Packaging apps with Dockerfiles
+- Setting up a Shiny Server from scratch on Linux